 - The mutants suffer this, especially after Ultimatum.
 By the time Ultimate Comics picks up, mutants have effectively been forced to go into hiding, and Kitty is only allowed to continue attending Midtown High if she doesn't use her powers.

 - Figure It Out Yourself: Kong does this within the first 14 issues, in regards to Peter being Spider-Man.
 It's worth noting that he's the only person to figure out that Peter's Spider-Man, even though their entire class saw Peter get bitten by a spider they had just been told was part of an Oscorp experiment roughly a week before Spider-Man showed up.
+The series at least treats this as realistically as they can while still not giving his identity away, by having Kong repeatedly try to tell Flash and Liz what he's figured out, but having them so thoroughly disrespect Peter that they refuse to believe it, coming up with one excuse after another why it can't be true.

 - Five-Bad Band: The Ultimate Six, though they're never named in-story.